 Hello everyone, this is Jared Polak, founder of EntreResults, and I’m back once again for another awesome blog post.
 Thank you for taking the time to join me.
 Today we’re going to talk about the topic of how you can let go of your business while also growing it.
 What I’m going to get into today stems from things I’ve observed from watching business leaders who I know personally, either through coaching or some other type of relationship.
 These are all people who have done an excellent job of letting go of their business while also enabling it to grow.

 For those of you who want to do that, this blog post is going to be particularly helpful for you.
 Now when I use the term ‘letting go’, I’m not referring to people who want to sell their business.
-I’m referring to those who want to have a business that they can let go and grow.
+I’m referring to those who want to have a business that they can let go of and grow.
 I’m talking more about a situation where you still want to be involved, you just want to be able to take a more hands-off approach.

 When I’ve seen people go through the process necessary to let go and grow their business, there are 6 things I typically see them do.
 More often than not, these things are done in a particular order.
 With that in mind, I’m going to list the most common steps involved in letting go and growing your business, in the order I most often see them done.
 Here goes!